opensearch-project/project-website/_posts/2025-06-11-neural-sparse-sentence-transformers.md

 #### Encode a document

-You can also encode documents the same way, optionally limiting the output to top-weighted tokens:
+You can also encode documents in the same way, optionally limiting the output to top-weighted tokens:

 ```python
 # First, use the encode method to convert text to torch.sparse_coo tensor